rocksoncodes/rocksoncodes/README.md

 I’m Michael Rockson, a software engineer comfortable working across both front-end and back-end technologies.

 I build user interfaces with HTML, CSS, and Angular and back them with practical backend logic and APIs.
-I care about structure on both sides; clean components on the front end, clear data flow and maintainable logic on the back end.
+I care about structure on both sides; clean components on the front end, clear data flow and maintainable logic on the back end.</br>

 I’m less interested in flashy demos and more interested in things that hold up when they’re actually used.

 ## What I Work With